-A. The magnitude of asymmetry shall increase as the translation speed increases, all other factors held constant.
+- A. The magnitude of asymmetry shall increase as the translation speed increases, all other factors held constant. - B. The mean windspeed shall decrease with increasing surface roughness (friction), all other factors held constant.

-B. The mean windspeed shall decrease with increasing surface roughness (friction), all other factors held constant.
+Purpose: Logical relationships demonstrate physical consistency of the hurricane model windfield.

-Purpose: This standard requires the modeling organization to demonstrate physical consistency of the model windfield.
+M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds

-Relevant Forms: G-2, Meteorological Standards Expert Certification M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds
+1. Describe how the asymmetric structure of hurricanes is represented in the hurricane model.

-- 1. Describe how the asymmetric structure of hurricanes is represented in the model. - 2.
-Provide a completed Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds.
+- 2. Provide a completed Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds.
 Provide a link to the location of the form [insert hyperlink here]. - 3.
 Discuss the radii values for each wind threshold in Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds, with reference to available hurricane observations such as those in HURDAT2.
 Justify the appropriateness of the databases used in the radii validations.

-- 1. Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds, and the modeling organization's sensitivity analyses will be reviewed. - 2.
+- 1. Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds, and the modeling organization sensitivity analyses will be reviewed. - 2.
 Justification for the relationship between central pressure and radius of maximum winds will be reviewed.
 The relationships among intensity, Rmax, and their changes will be reviewed. - 3.
 Justification for the variation of the asymmetry with the translation speed will be reviewed. - 4.
 Methods (including any software) used in verifying these logical relationships will be reviewed.